“We are all different, which is great because we are all unique. Without diversity, life would be very boring” -Catherine Pulsifer

 Where all are welcome, no matter your age, gender, race, culture, background, religion, socioeconomic status, or anything that makes one person different from another.
 After all, we are all humans living under the same sky, breathing the same air, and trying to survive in the same period of time.

-Education should be equal to all because education can help change the mentality and break the cycle of prejudice and preconceived notions that will hinder our society from evolving into the tomorrow that all of us awaits.
+Education should be equal to all because education can help change the mentality and break the cycle of prejudice and preconceived notions that will hinder our society from evolving into the tomorrow that all of us await.

 What do you think are some of the other benefits of diversity in the classroom?
 I would love to hear your thoughts and insights about the subject matter, please sound off below!